google/openhtf/CONTRIBUTING.md

 Our code review process generally follows a predictable flow:
 1. Fork the OpenHTF repository on github.
 2. Make commits to your fork.
+3. Run unit tests and lint and ensure they still pass.
-3. Submit a pull request (PR) to pull your fork into the official repo.
+4. Submit a pull request (PR) to merge your fork into the official repo.
-4. OpenHTF maintainers will review the PR and make comments.
+5. OpenHTF maintainers will review the PR and make comments.
-5. Discuss and make more commits to your fork to address reviewer feedback.
+6. Discuss and make more commits to your fork to address reviewer feedback.
-6. Update the PR discussion on github to indicate readiness for another look from the reviewers.
+7. Update the PR discussion on github with "PTAL" ("Please Take A Look") to indicate readiness for another look from the reviewers.
-7. Repeat steps 4-6 until your PR receives an **LGTM** ("Looks Good To Me") from at least two official maintainers.
+8. Repeat steps 4-6 until your PR receives an "LGTM" ("Looks Good To Me") from at least two official maintainers.
-8. One of the maintainers will merge the PR into the main repo.
+9. One of the maintainers will merge the PR into the main repo.

 ### Code Standards